-Effects of Inconsistent or Improper Fuel
+Effects of Inconsistent or Improper Fuel for Biomass Systems

 Biomass is a plant-based product used as fuel to generate heat and electricity.
-It is an eco-friendly alternative to traditional forms of energy, such as fossil fuels.
+It is an eco-friendly renewable alternative to traditional forms of energy, such as fossil fuels.
 Biomass includes wood products such as chips, logs, pellets, and other forestry materials such as limbs and brush.

 Biomass-fired combustion systems are useful in many wood product manufacturing and power generation processes.
 These systems are commonly used for hot gas generation and indirect heating applications.
 Some applications include: